 In New York, we’re making it easier for kids to develop healthy habits.

-More than 2,000 schools serving over 1.2 million students across the state have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.
+Almost 1,800 schools serving over 1 million students across the state have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.
 Since 2007, 49 New York schools have been recognized with National Healthy Schools Awards for their outstanding efforts.

 Healthier Generation also enlists the help of regional and local partners to create healthier school and out-of-school time environments.
 Intermediary partners, such as the Rockland County Department of Health, gain access to Healthier Generation’s customized professional development training, tools, resources and data that empower them to guide schools and sites to improve physical activity and nutrition policies and practices.